gjohansson-ST/sector/readme.md

 **Date created:** 2020-04-29

-**Last update:** 2020-10-25
+**Last update:** 2020-11-07

 ---

 Integrates with Swedish Sector Alarm home alarm system (most likely works in all countries serviced by Sector Alarm).
-Currently supporting alarm, doorlock and temperature sensors
+Currently supporting alarm, door lock and temperature sensors

 **From version v.0.2.0 this integration supports config_flow, see details below for installation and activation details!**